 Firstly you must have a licensed rifle of the appropriate bore.
 In India, there is a ban on civilians owning SLR rifles, but for hunting a license can be given.
 This will require verification which is a stringent proposition and the applicant must be able to convince the authorities and the police that he is adept at handling a heavy rifle like the Winchester.
 Licenses for such weapons are therefore restricted to military personnel or maharajahs who have owned guns for generations.
 I have been privileged to own a .315 SLR Winchester and am thus registered as a Shikari for hunting man-eaters.

 Planning a Tiger Shoot

 After the notification, the Shikari is to make his own plans to track the beast.
-This is dangerous game as the Tiger senses that a hunter is approaching and will slink deeper into the forest.
-He will like to meet his adversary on his own home turf .
-He may also enter a cave and hide there. the tiger in that case has to entered and shot inside the cave.
+This is a dangerous game as the Tiger senses that a hunter is approaching and will sink deeper into the forest.
+He will like to meet his adversary on his own home turf.
+He may also enter a cave and hide there. the tiger, in that case, has to enter and shot inside the cave.
 Once a notification is issued the Shikari will have to make his own arrangements as well indemnify the government in case a mishap takes place.

 There is now a new line of thought emerging which is to tranquilize the tiger and take him to a zoo.
 So far no such case has borne fruit.